Open Access Dissertation

 In conclusion, we found that autophagy was differentially affected by the degree of hypoxia during both hypoxia and reoxygenation.
 The residual level of autophagy was essential to protect cardiomyocytes against the injurious effects of both hypoxia and reoxygenation, further validating our hypothesis.

 Abounit, Kadija, "The process of autophagy in an in vitro model of myocardial ischemia-reperfusion injury" (2011).
 Wayne State University Dissertations.
-Paper 342.
+342.